Jennifer Williams (gymnast): Early life

-Junior
+Junior gymnastics career

 2018

 Williams competed at the Unni & Haralds Trophy where she placed sixth in the all-around and fifth on the uneven bars.
-As a result she was selected to represent Sweden at the 2018 Nordic Championships.
+As a result, she was selected to represent Sweden at the 2018 Nordic Championships.
 While there she helped Sweden place second.
 Individually she placed fifteenth in the all-around but won gold on the balance beam.
 Williams ended the season competing at her first Swedish Championships.
 She placed fifth in the all-around and second on balance beam behind Tonya Paulsson.

 2019

 Williams competed at the Nordic Championships she helped Sweden place third.
 Individually she placed third in the all-around behind Camille Rasmussen and Maisa Kuusikko but won gold on uneven bars and floor exercise.
 Williams was selected to represent Sweden at the inaugural Junior World Championships.
 She finished 25th in the all-around.
 Williams ended the season competing at the European Youth Olympic Festival where she helped Sweden finish 16th as a team.